s-20/unnamed/Combat.md

 # Combat

-I'm going to be upfront with you - when it comes to RPG design, making combat fun is where I have the least confidence.
-Any and all ideas and feedback are welcome.
+Although designed for physical altercations, the combat system can be used to simulate other situations as well.
+Basically, any situation where tactics or an organized turn order would benefit play, you can haul out the combat system.

+In the rules outlined here, the focus is kept on the physical altercation stuff.

 ## General Principles

 The unnamed System uses a battle map for any full-scale combat.
-Minor skirmishes, on the other hand (any fight that should be resolved within a minute or so) are handled with an exchange of skill checks.
+Minor skirmishes, on the other hand (any fight that should be resolved within a minute or so) are handled with an exchange of skill checks in the "theater of the mind" - that is, without maps an minis in your imaginations.

-This means that there are two kinds of combat - Descriptive or Quick Engagements and Full Engagements.
+This means that there are two kinds of combat - Descriptive or Quick descriptive ones called Skirmishes and full-on battles called Engagements.
 Each use their own rules and are designed for different circumstances.

+Each sort of combat and their most basic rules are described here.
+Both also have a more complete page of their own.

-## Quick Engagement
+## Skirmish

 In movies, comics, and anime, there are frequently scenes, usually when the heroes are running down a corridor, when they briefly exchange fire/clash swords/whatever with some low-level thugs, robot gun turrets, and so on.

 These scenes provide a quick flash of action, but don't last long, and seldom result in injury to the protagonists.
-These are Quick Engagements.
+These are Skirmishes.

-A Quick Engagement doesn't require a battle map, and is resolved with some quick description a a couple throws of the dice, usually a single exchange between the players and their opponents.
+A Skirmish doesn't require a battle map, and is resolved with some quick description a a couple throws of the dice, usually a single exchange between the players and their opponents.
 Use the following steps:

-1. **The GM sets the scene**: As you rush down the corridor, four turrets pop out of the ceiling and open fire!
+1. **The GM sets the scene**: The GM provides a quick description of what's going on, prompting action:
+   - *As you rush down the corridor, four turrets pop out of the ceiling and open fire!*
+2. **The Players react**: Each player takes a second to react, calling out their immediate reactions to the situation:
-2. **The Players react**: "I throw myself to the ground!"
-"I dive behind Bob and fire from under his arm!"
-"I open up with my Gatling gun!"
+   - *I throw myself to the ground!*
+   - *I dive behind Bob and fire from under his arm!*
+   - *I open up with my Gatling gun!*
-3. **Everyone Rolls**: Player pull their dice pools together, and the GM rolls a number of dice based on the difficulty of the encounter (starting at 2 per player, up to 5 per player; anything bigger probably needs a Full Engagement).
+3. **Everyone Rolls**: Player pull their dice pools together, and the GM rolls a number of dice based on the difficulty of the encounter
-   1. If the players get more successes than the GM, they win the encounter, describe their victory, and continue
+   - If the players get more successes than the GM, they win the encounter, describe their victory, and continue
-   2. If the GM gets more successes, the players don't win; describe what happens, the GM's dice pool is reduced by 1 per player, then go back to Step 2
+   - If the GM gets more successes, the GM's dice pool is reduced by an amount equal to the successes rolled by the Players and some of the players resources are depleted - someone runs out of ammo, someone gets hurt, someone loses [Energy](Energy.md), etc.; describe what happens and return to Step 2.
-   3. If no one rolls any successes or there's a tie, something weird happens; an unexpected intervention, the conditions change, or anything else that makes things... well, not necessarily better or worse, just *different*.
+   - If no one rolls any successes or there's a tie, the GM's dice pool is reduced by 2; go back to Step 2.
-   4. If one of the players rolls a Disaster (see [Core Rules](HBCore.md)), they loose [resources](YourStuff.md), take a [wound](WoundThreshold.md), or must [Burn](Burn.md) a Characteristic (usually an [Aspect](Aspects.md) or [Trait](Traits.md)) - whatever is appropriate
+   - If there are [Quirks](HBCore.md) in the roll, something odd might happen.
+If any one character or the GM get *a lot* of quirks, then something big might happen, provided it keeps the story moving and doesn't hurt the players too much.

    And that's it - once the players get more successes than their opponents, you move on.
-You can take as much time with descriptions and such as you want, and players can use [Special Abilities](SpecialAbilities.md) freely - they only lose resources or [Energy](Energy.md) if they throw a Disaster.
+You can take as much time with descriptions and such as you want, and players can use [Special Abilities](SpecialAbilities.md)/[Stuff](YourStuff.md) freely without [Energy](Energy.md) or other resource costs.

    Players can, of course, burn their Traits and so on if they like, but the whole idea is a quick, fun action scene where the players can show off a little with minimal risk on their way to something bigger - a big RP opportunity, or maybe a Full Engagement.

-## Full Engagement
+## Engagement

 Full Engagements are for things like BBGs and their lieutenants or other bigger events.